Ishan-001/Ishan-001/README.md

 # Bienvenida
 I am a student of VIT Vellore, currently pursuing B.Tech in Computer Science.
 I am a part of IEEE-VIT, Codechef-VIT and a freelancing company called SmokeTress.
 I try my best to be a full stack App Developer.
 I love to try out new languages and domains.
 My first language is Java, followed by Python.

-A bike ride is the solution to all my problems.
+A bike ride is the solution to all my problems

 <img src="https://github.com/Ishan-001/ishan-apk/blob/master/img/about-bg.jpg">